Russia c.bank shifts boundaries of rouble's trading band by 25 kopecks

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-MOSCOW Oct 16 Russia's central bank said on Thursday it had shifted the boundaries of the rouble's trading band by 25 kopecks, following market interventions to curb the pace of the currency's decline.
+MOSCOW Oct 13 Russia's central bank said on Monday it had shifted the boundaries of its floating rouble corridor by 25 kopecks, following market interventions to curb the pace of the currency's decline.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan